 Impressions are a snapshot of the potential size of the audience reached, which can be helpful to a certain degree, but they don’t indicate the effectiveness of strategic PR efforts.

-The overarching goal of the PR programme is to build an engaged audience—people we can reach with a client’s key messages and connect to the company brand via various communication channels.
+The overarching goal of a b2b tech PR programme is to build an engaged audience—people we can reach with a client’s key messages and connect to the company brand via various communication channels.
 To determine whether your PR messages are reaching your target audiences, we recommend tracking the following PR metrics:

 1. Key message alignment: With this metric, media mentions are evaluated based on whether or not they include content from various media pitches that have been created in support of, and aligned with, the company’s marketing goals.
 They are graded on a scale (1-3) with three being a prominent mention that includes key messages in the placement.